vinaygaba/CreditCardView/README.md

 //Get Is Editable Value
 boolean isEditable= crediCardView.getIsEditable();
 ```
+If you are using **v1.0.3 and above**, there are additional attributes that give you a more granular control over fields.
+They are: `app:isCardNumberEditable` , `app:isCardNameEditable` & `app:isExpiryDateEditable`

+They have precedence over the isEditable attribute i.e. If these attributes are present, the respective fields will take their value over the value present in isEditable attribute

 *Note: The card type auto detection and space after every 4 letters is added as soon as the focus is shifted from the edit field*